pantheon-systems/edge-integrations-wordpress-sdk/docs/main.md

 // Force Edge Integrations to appear enabled.
 This will disable the notice that appears when the headers are not detected. add_filter( 'pantheon.ei.enabled', '__return_true' );

 // Force Edge Integrations to appear disabled.
-This display the notice that appears when the headers are not detected.
+This displays the notice that appears when the headers are not detected.
 It will not change whether Edge Integrations functions will work. add_filter( 'pantheon.ei.enabled', '__return_false' );
 ```